nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

-*{More to be added}*

 [<*Back to ToC*>](#table-of-contents)

 ### Non-Functional Requirements

 1. Should work as long as Java `11` or above is installed.
-2. Should be secure to use so that patient records are not easily leaked.
+2. Should store personal particulars of patients in a way that it is not at risk of being leaked.
 3. Should be able to handle large amounts of data without feeling sluggish.
-   * Patient list should be able to store up to 500 patients
+   * Patient list should be able to store up to 500 patients (Target users are small clinics)
-   * Likewise, Patient Record List should be able to store up to 1000 records
+   * Likewise, Patient Record List should be able to store up to 500 records
-4. Should target fast typist rather than mouse users (Designed with CLI in mind)
+4. A typist with average typing speed should be able to perform their desired task faster than when using a mouse.
+(Designed with CLI in mind)
 5. Should be simple to use for a user that is not proficient with technology.
 (Target users are used to pen and paper records)
-   * Should have simple and intuitive commands that does not take complicated inputs and is easy to learn
+   * Should have simple and intuitive commands that can be learned within a few minutes
 6. Should be more efficient than using paper records.
-   * eg. Finding a patients information using Omnihealth is faster than manaully searching for it.
+   * Finding a patients information using Omnihealth is faster than manaully searching for it.

 [<*Back to ToC*>](#table-of-contents)

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Patient**
-* **Patient Record**
+* **MSS**: Main success scenerio
+* **GUI**: Graphical user interface
+* **CLI**: Command line interface
+* **Address book**: The component of Omnihealth that stores all patients and information related to a patient
+* **Patient**: A patient of the clinic using Omnihealth
+* **Person**: A model representing a patient
+* **Doctor**: A doctor working at the clinic using Omnihealth
+* **(Patient) Record**: Digital copy of a patient's record stored by Omnihealth
-* **Paper Records**
+* **Paper Records**: Physical copy of a patient's record
-* **Patient List**
+* **Patient List**: A list of patients stored by Omnihealth
-* **Record List**
+* **(Patient) Record List**: A list of a patient's records stored by Omnihealth
+* **Appointment**: Date of the next visit of the patient

 [<*Back to ToC*>](#table-of-contents)

 --------------------------------------------------------------------------------------------------------------------